Alfresco/alfresco-ng2-components/docs/core/components/login.component.md

 #### Silent login

-You can also enable automatic redirection to OAuth provider by utilising the following properties:
+You can also enable automatic redirection to the OAuth provider using the following properties:

--   silentLogin
+-   `silentLogin`
--   redirectSilentIframeUri
+-   `redirectSilentIframeUri`

 ```json
 {